kenwals/shinrin-yoku/README.md

 - "Nador" Green     (#4F5C54) :  Used on the background of the mid section between hero image and about section.
 - "Lemon Grass"     (#9da19a) : Used for text shadow on the hero image text.
 - White                     : used for text.
-- Whitesmoke                : used for the footer icons.
+- WhiteSmoke                : used for the footer icons.

 ![Site colour palette](assets/readme-files/colours-swatch.png)

-As colours are configured using rbga properties , these can be tweaked with opactity values to give more variety to the palette while keeping the uniformity.
+As colours are configured using rbga properties , these can be tweaked with opacity values to give more variety to the palette while keeping the uniformity.

 **Icons** used are from fontawesome.com . these icons are visible on buttons , the sub heading of each card in the card gallery and for the social media icons in the footer.